sonic-net/SONiC/doc/syslog/syslog-rate-limit-design.md

 ### Overview

 Logging in SONiC is organized with rsyslogd.
-Each container has its own rsyslogd instance plus a daemon running on a host.
-The rsyslogd instance which is running on the host is used to collect the messages from within containers and store them at /var/log/syslog path.
+Each container has its own rsyslogd instance plus a daemon running on host side.
+The rsyslogd instance which is running on the host is used to collect the messages from within containers and store them at certain path (E.g. /var/log/syslog).
 Rsyslog config file are generated from templates:

 - Container scope:
   - Multi ASIC: https://github.com/Azure/sonic-buildimage/blob/master/files/image_config/rsyslog/rsyslog-container.conf.j2